ToC2ME/ToC2ME/Eaton/README.md

 <h2> Notes </h2>

 <ul>
+  <li> Locations are given within a reference frame, rather than as absolute co-ordinates, with the reference being the minimum of the receiver locations. </li>
   <li> There are a number of know duplicate events within this catalog, which can be removed if necessary. </li>
   <li> A number of events from this catalog were used in the work of Poulin et al. (see <a href="https://github.com/ToC2ME/ToC2ME/tree/master/Poulin"> Poulin</a> on this site). </li>
 </ul>